jasonray/mongo-ops/README.md

 when primary comes back up possible that it will need to auto-rollback this can be mitigated by changing write-concern to majority+

+## Read from secondary
+Instructor: tried to talk us out of reading from secondaries as it will likely put you in a spot where you are beyond capacity.
+Usually if you are using read from secondary you have probably messed up your capacity planning.
+Good use is distributed data centers

 Sharding
 --------